UmarAhmad12/Mini_Projects/Project-4/readme.md

-# In this project I have created a Math Quiz Game.
+#  "Math Quiz Game using HTML, CSS and JavaScript.